ljedrz/pea2pea/README.md

 - benchmarking and stress-testing P2P nodes (or other network entities)
 - substituting other, "heavier" nodes in local network tests

-The benchmarks demonstrate pretty good performance (over 1GB/s in favorable scenarios).
+The benchmarks demonstrate pretty good performance (over 1GB/s in favorable scenarios), and the resource use is quite low; if you start a LOT of nodes, the only limit you'll encounter is most likely going to be the file descriptor one (due to every node opening a TCP socket to listen for connection requests).

 ## goals
 - small, simple codebase